tjeastmond/cribl/README.md

 - The code may be over documented!
 If you find it too verbose, please let me know.
 - Due to time constraints, I did not implement any of the bonus features.
 I would be happy to discuss how I would implement them if you would like.
 I may submit a PR with a bonus feature or two while you are reviewing.

+**What I Want to Add**

+- I was planning on implementing `gRPC` for the service to communicate with other servers hosting this service
+- I'm want to add paging, but I'd want to add caching as well to make it more efficient

 ## Technologies and Libraries

 While the primary logic of this project is written in `TypeScript` without the aid of any libraries, the server uses the following libraries: